-As of December 2021, the amount of the SCR is EUR 52,593 thousand, which implies an increase in the capital charge of EUR 1,067 thousand; this is mainly due to the increase in Credit Risk and Market Risk.
+As of December 2022, the amount of the SCR is EUR 61,942 thousand, which implies an increase in the capital charge of EUR 9,349 thousand; this is mainly due to the increase in Non-Life Underwriting Risk and Market Risk.

 For the calculation of the SCR no simplifications or specific parameters have been used.
-The Solvency ratio of the Company is shown below; this ratio measures the relationship between eligible own funds and the SCR to absorb extraordinary ones arising from an adverse scenario of one every 200 years.
+The Solvency ratio of the Company is shown below; this ratio measures the relationship between eligible own funds and the SCR to absorb extraordinary ones arising from an adverse scenario of one case every 200 years.

-This ratio amounts to 173.87%, which means that it is within the risk appetite safety zone established for the Company and approved by the Board of Directors.
+This ratio amounts to 167.13%, which means that it is within the risk appetite safety zone established for the Company and approved by the Board of Directors.